hey! i'm biddy fox. i live in upstate ny. any pronouns are fine by me. i like the color pink and making music!

 i adore house music. there is just something about that pounding insistent beat combined with the gorgeous jazzy soul harmony so many house artists use. not to mention the piano sound! it's unbelievable how good you can make a really cruddy digital piano sound with some reverb and good chords. the first... half? of this is me dipping into house. it's sort of a loving pastiche, like ween with 70s prog rock on "the mollusk" or 100 gecs with 2000s emo-pop.

-then at about 3:16 it transitions into this, like, quarter-time, nearly choral piece i wrote. i have to find the chords and ill post them here, but it toggles key between F major and C major, and i used as many tritones as possible. theres also the crescendoing percussion, which i am extremely proud of, because its like seven layers, including me tapping on my knees and my desk. if youll notice, when the acoustic guitar comes in, it all sort of rolls back. i love subtle dynamics like that, and i tried my best to do something like that. the two sections are tied together by a little harmonica thing at the beginning, during the transition, and at the end.
+then at about 3:16 it transitions into a quarter-time, nearly choral piece, polytonally between the key of C and the key of F. (chords: Fmaj7♭5, Em9, Gsus2maj7, Am7/G, then B♭maj7♭5, D7sus4/C, E7sus4 and Cmaj7/9.) theres also the crescendoing percussion, which i am extremely proud of, because its like seven layers, including me tapping on my knees and my desk. if youll notice, when the acoustic guitar comes in, it all sort of rolls back. i love subtle dynamics like that, and i tried my best to do something like that. the two sections are tied together by a little harmonica thing at the beginning, during the transition, and at the end.

-there is absolutely nothing i love more than songs that majorly change sound and develop, and this particular one is no exception at all.
+if you haven't figured it out yet, there is absolutely nothing i love more than songs that radically change sound and develop, and this particular one is no exception at all.